Westman Region

 Heroism, peace and the power of art

 The western region was where Manitoba’s first inhabitants arrived about 10,000 years ago.
 The stories of people who have shaped this region continue to draw in visitors.
-Celebrate the peace between two nations at the International Peace Gardens.
+Celebrate the peace between two nations at the International Peace Garden.
 Honour the contributions of Canadians who dedicated their lives for our freedom at museums like the Commonwealth Air Training Plan Museum.
 Admire the talent of artists and writers who bring our stories to life.

 Visit the Westman Regional Tourism Association for more information on local activities and events.